danielrichman/python-ucam-webauth/docs/source/security.rst

 The keys used by Raven to sign responses are included with `python-raven`.
 I took care in retrieving them, however you should trust neither me nor the method by which you installed this package.
-**You should check that the copies of the certificates you have are correct / match the files at the links below**.
+*You should check that the copies of the certificates you have are correct / match the files at the links below* (and audit the code you've just installed, I guess).

 * ``pubkey2`` from `<https://raven.cam.ac.uk/project/keys/>`_
 * ``pubkey901`` from `<https://raven.cam.ac.uk/project/keys/demo_server/>`_